Estimated reading time: 3 minutes

 One thing to remember is that upselling is a process, not a fast transaction.
 However, listening to your customers’ needs and providing them with sound advice and responsive service will help you upsell more LED applications.
 All of this can help you develop long-term, profitable business relationships.
 This Balboa Capital blog post discusses LED upselling tips for contractors.

 The LED market at a glance.

 Fueled by innovation, LED technology is making tremendous inroads into the United States lighting market, with commercial/industrial and residential applications leading the way.
 The rapid growth is driven by improved LED performance, declining prices, and a push toward more energy-efficient and environmental-friendly lighting solutions.
 This presents you with an opportunity to sell more LED lamps and land more retrofit jobs which, ultimately, can help increase your revenues and drive profits.

 LED lighting overview.

 LED lighting products are more energy-efficient and last longer than traditional lighting solutions, making them an excellent option for various commercial and industrial applications.
 For example, LED lighting is used at airports, retail stores, hospitals, parking structures, universities, gas stations, restaurants, museums, manufacturing facilities, and bridges.

 The energy savings and significantly longer lifespan afforded by LED lights translate into a return on investment for homeowners and business owners.
 As a result, lighting retrofit projects have increased nationwide.
-In addition, small businesses that outfit their facilities with LED lights might take advantage of Section 179D, an LED light tax deduction included in the Energy Policy Act of 2005.
-Section 179D is part of the Section 179 tax deduction, which lets small business owners deduct the cost of eligible equipment purchased and put into use on or before the deadline, which is midnight, December 31 of the year they are taking the deduction.
+In addition, small businesses that outfit their facilities with LED lights might take advantage of Section 179D, an LED light tax deduction.
+Section 179D is part of the Section 179 tax deduction, which lets small business owners deduct the cost of eligible equipment purchased and put it into use on or before the deadline, which is midnight, December 31 of the year they are taking the deduction.

 ROI is shining bright.

 Changing to LED lighting is a smart financial move for your customers.
 While LED fixtures have a higher price point than traditional lighting, they offer a more significant return on investment (ROI).
 For example, here is a cost comparison for a commercial retrofit project that involved 100 units.

 |Standard Lights||LED Lights|